EvanWillertz/workout_log/README.md

 ## To use:

-Download the exe program in the dist file and the corrisponding operating system.
+Download the exe program in the release section in the repo that goes with the corrisponding operating system.
 Start by entering your exercises and then building out workout blocks to add workouts to.
+After you log workouts, you can then view them again in the view workouts area and visualize your progress in the view progress bar.

-## If you make changes and wish to re-create the executable, plug this into your terminal with your current directory being this folder:
+## If you make changes and wish to re-create the executable, plug this into your terminal with your current directory being this folder: This will recreate the executable in a clean way.

-(**This is for Windows...**)
+(**This is for Windows...** It lets you keep the barbell as the icon for the app.) pyinstaller --onefile --noconsole  --icon=barbell.ico --add-data "default_training_block_data.json;." --add-data "default_training_data.json;." --add-data "gym_pic.jpg;." --add-data "barbell.ico;." --distpath dist\Windows --workpath build --specpath build workout_app.py

-"pyinstaller --onefile --noconsole  --icon=barbell.ico --add-data "default_training_block_data.json;." --add-data "default_training_data.json;." --add-data "gym_pic.jpg;." --add-data "barbell.ico;." --distpath dist\Windows --workpath build --specpath build workout_app.py"
+(**This is for Linux** If you use Linux, you have to go into workoutapp_gui.py and comment out / uncomment the code on lines 34-37.) pyinstaller --onefile --noconsole --hidden-import=PIL._tkinter_finder --add-data "barbell-4.png:." --add-data "default_training_block_data.json:." --add-data "default_training_data.json:." --add-data "gym_pic.jpg:." --add-data "barbell.ico:." --distpath dist/Linux --workpath build --specpath build workout_app.py